Dairy Management Agricultural Technology Certificate

 The Dairy Youth Extension Program coordinates state-level 4-H and youth dairy activities.
 Major activities include the Michigan 4-H Dairy Conference, the MMPA Milk Marketing Tour, and Michigan Dairy Expo and 4-H Dairy Days held each July.
 The state 4-H and FFA Youth Dairy Judging Contest, Quiz Bowl Contest, and Dairy Management Contest are all part of 4-H Dairy Days.
 The Michigan 4-H Dairy Judging teams are also part of the program and represent the state of Michigan in 3 national dairy judging contests.
 Educational workshops are held across the state for youth, parents, and leaders.
 This program is often the first experience youth and parents students have with Michigan State University and provides a basic foundation of knowledge about the dairy cow and dairy industry.

 MSU Dairy Cattle Teaching, Research, and Extension programs are conducted at two animal facilities.
-The primary facility is located on campus in East Lansing, MI, with a herd of lactating cows, calves and heifers.
+The primary facility, Dairy Cattle Teaching & Research Center, is located on campus in East Lansing, MI, with a herd of lactating cows, calves and heifers.
 Campus activities are focused on nutrition, reproduction, physiology, disease-related illnesses, and general dairy cow management.
 Activities range from fundamental to farm-applied studies and student experiences.
 Another herd of lactating cows, calves and heifers is maintained at the Kellogg Biological Station Pasture Dairy Center (Hickory Corners, MI), which integrates automatic milking technology and pasture-based management with a growing focus on sustainable agriculture and ecosystem services.